DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ## User Interaction

-The user edits appointments as follows:
+The user can edit appointments as follows:

 ### Add an Appointment